MaxOrtGit/Uncrop-Scripts/README.md

 1. click on the fusion tab at the bottom (the wand)
 2. drag the ImageBuffer.setting file under the Settings folder into the nodes space (if there are 2 media outs then delite the second one)
 3. set the export path for both OriginalSaver and ExportSaver (have OriginalSaver end with Original.png and ExportSaver end with Export.png)
+4. if canvas isn't the right size go to File > Project Settings then change timeline resolution to 1024 x 1024

 add padding to an image:
 1. add image to media pool